Courseiva

 Why this answer

-Option A is correct because an elastic job agent is the top-level resource that orchestrates jobs.
-The job database stores job definitions and history.
-Option B is created after the agent.
+An elastic job agent is the top-level resource that orchestrates jobs.
+Before creating any jobs, you must create the elastic job agent.
+The job database (A) stores job definitions but is created as part of agent setup or after.

 MCQhard